flavorly/vanilla-components/docs/guide/inputs/phone-number/readme.md

 Phone number input with Country code and Phone Number, supports country code and full number out of the box

+!!!include(./docs/guide/includes/shared-props.md)!!!

-## Properties
+## Specific Properties

-Inherits the default Layout Options and the following options:
+Properties available for this component that extending the default properties.

 | Prop               | Description                                   | Accepted Values   | Default     |
 |:-------------------|:----------------------------------------------|:------------------|:------------|